peow2373/The-Eye-of-the-Beholder/Process/README.md

 This README will be a more structured overview of future goals and progress made throughout each week

+# 2/22/2021 Update

+- Completed all content for dialogue system.
+All scenes are created and linked with GameManager.
+- Player sprites now visually move left/right in combat
+- Enemy AI chooses moves randomly from list of options

 # 2/16/2021 Update

 - Dialogue system works and has been integrated with a Game Manager Script!
 Players can now change from a tutorial scene, to castle dialogue, to combat scene